andrewquitadamo/presentations/programming2/gitting_started/gitting_started.md

     ```
 ---

+# Committing for the first time

+* The first time you commit to git it may ask you to set your name and email.
+Don't panic.

+    ```
+    git config --global user.name "Andrew Quitadamo"
+    git config --global user.email aquitada@uncc.edu"
+    ```
+---

 # Pushing Changes to Github

 * To put the changes you've made onto Github use the push command